 Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below.

 In a business-to-business context, we may make contact with you to provide or seek information in connection with our services or your products/services (or those of your employer).
 The legal basis we rely on for making contact with you and processing your personal data is our shared legitimate interests in doing business together.
-When we make contact with you, you can exercise your right to object to such contact from us (for more information about your rights, click here).
+When we make contact with you, you can exercise your right to object to such contact from us (for more information about your rights, please see no.71).

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
 We have established the following personal data control mechanisms: